raidon-ramiah/raidon-ramiah/README.md

 ### Hi
-  - I’m currently working on a message board/ forum type of website.
-This uses authentication and allows people to add/edit/delete their own posts, or comments under posts
+  - I’m currently making a neural network to predict NBA accolades
   - I'm trying to learn new technologies and deepen my understanding of the tech I'm already familiar with
-  - Theres a few projects I'm collaborating with people on, updates coming soon!!!
+  - Theres a few projects I'm collaborating with people on, updates coming soon!

 <!--
 **raidon-ramiah/raidon-ramiah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.